Stochastic modeling of gene expression: application of ensembles of trajectories: Mathematical preliminaries

 During the TTI regime defined as $\tau \ll t', \tau \ll t-t'$ in which $\tau$ is a relaxation time into this temporal regime, the steady-state trajectories of the effective process, discussed below, are those of the biased ensemble of trajectories~\cite{TCh15,JS10,JS15}.

 As we mentioned before, in the long time limit each specific fluctuation in the system can be described by a stochastic Markov process called the effective process.
 This process is equivalent to the conditioning of the original process on seeing a certain fluctuation.
-It has been shown that the stochastic generator of this effective stochastic process is given by
+The stochastic generator of this effective stochastic process is given by

-which is a generalization of Doob's h-transform. $U(s)$ in~(\ref{effective relation}) is a diagonal matrix with the matrix element $ \langle c \vert U(s) \vert c \rangle = \langle \tilde{\Lambda}^{\ast} \vert c \rangle $.
+which is a generalization of Doob's h-transform~\cite{TCh15,JS10}. $U(s)$ in~(\ref{effective relation}) is a diagonal matrix with the matrix element $ \langle c \vert U(s) \vert c \rangle = \langle \tilde{\Lambda}^{\ast} \vert c \rangle $.
 The off-diagonal matrix elements of~(\ref{effective relation}) are given by

 and the diagonal elements can be obtained using the fact that~(\ref{effective relation}) is a stochastic matrix~\cite{JS10}.